-by Crystal S. Anderson, PhD As the number of female groups increase in number in K-pop, commentators and scholars continue to focus on the meaning of the representations produced by these groups.
-While some argue that such representations are geared towards men, this ignores the way … Continue reading Whose Generation?
-GIRLS’ GENERATION!: Gender, Audience and K-pop
+As the number of female groups increase in number in K-pop, commentators and scholars continue to focus on the meaning of the representations produced by these groups.
+While some argue that such representations are geared towards men, this ignores the way the majority female fanbases of these groups construct meaning of these representations.

 The 1960s girl group concept makes regular appearances in K-pop.
 While some think that this kind of image represents a lack of ethnic identity in a quest for mainstream acceptance, I suggest that the 1960s girl group image promoted by women of color represents an ethnic glamour aesthetic.

 Contemporary K-pop is driven by image as well as music.
 Part of this has to do with its emergence along with rising technologies like the music video and the Internet, which “generate[d] a condition of possibility of reaching a mass audience outside of national borders,” and resulted in photogenic performers as part of appealing images (Lie, 353, 356).
 This is similar to rhythm and blues-inflected pop music of the 1960s.
 Gerald Early notes that technology contributed to this music becoming an “artifact,” in part because television distributed the music as well as an image (60, 62).